 5.3.1 General Mapping Assumptions

 OMA DM Protocol implements the management functionalities by using the Management Objects.
 Management Object is a collection of Nodes which are related for providing certain management functionalities.

-For example, SCOMO is for the software management, and FUMO is for the firmware update, and so on.
+EXAMPLE: SCOMO is for the software management, and FUMO is for the firmware update, and so on.